Understanding Employer Stock Concentration

 Reducing concentration is often less about maximizing returns and more about protecting peace of mind.

-Structure → Clarity
+Structure Leads to Clarity

 Without a clear framework, employer stock decisions tend to drift.
 You keep holding and your risk exposure keeps growing.
 A structured approach introduces clarity.
 It allows tradeoffs around risk, taxes and timing to be evaluated deliberately rather than reactively.